molmodcs/bci_solver/README.md

 Finally, in case the user has provided a -F/--folder argument, he can optionally choose if the labels for the chemical structures appearing in the generated graphs and histograms will be the full corresponding file names by choosing --full or if the names will be shortened to first 6 characters of the file names (default behaviour).
 In any case, we recommend users to choose file names with a maximum length of 6 characters.

-# Examples of Possible User Inputs
+### Examples of Possible User Inputs

-* -f '.mol2 file path'
+* -f '.mol2 file path' - colocar imagem retratando este caso
-* -f '.mol2 file path' -xyz 'path containing the charges which will be used for computations in .xyz format'
+* -f '.mol2 file path' -xyz 'path containing the charges which will be used for computations in .xyz format' - colocar imagem retratando este caso
-* -F '.mol2 folder path' -s 'path containing the charges which will be used for computations in a sheet format'
+* -F '.mol2 folder path' -s 'path containing the charges which will be used for computations in a sheet format' - colocar imagem retratando este caso
-* -F '.mol2 folder path' -o 'output folder'
+* -F '.mol2 folder path' -o 'output folder' - colocar imagem retratando este caso
-* -F 'mol22 folder path' --full
+* -F 'mol22 folder path' --full - colocar imagem retratando este caso

-# Generating and Organizing the Input Data

-# Output Data
+### Output

-# Modules
+- colocar imagens retratando cada um dos casos especificados anteriormente

 ## bci_solver_mol2tools